When you are getting a divorce, how long will the process take?

 Our courts are very amenable to process something on the 61st day or shortly thereafter.
 In my initial consultation, I try to manage expectations.
 More likely than not, it’s going to exceed two months.

 If you are facing the Reality of Divorce contact an experienced Corsicana Family Law Attorney.
-Contact Sarah Keathley at Keathley and Keathley at 903-872-4244.
+Contact Sarah Keathley of Keathley & Keathley at (903) 417-0889.